x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/disconnected-mailboxes-exchange-2013-help.md

 ## Working with soft-deleted mailboxes

 A soft-deleted mailbox is created when a mailbox is moved from one Exchange mailbox database to any other mailbox database.
-Exchange doesn’t fully delete the mailbox from the source database after a move in case an error occurs during the move that causes the mailbox on the destination database to fail.
+Exchange doesn't fully delete the mailbox from the source database after a move in case an error occurs during the move that causes the mailbox on the destination database to fail.
 You can always restore the source mailbox and try again.
 Exchange will retain the soft-deleted mailbox for the duration of the mailbox retention period.

 You can perform two operations on a soft-deleted mailbox: